jnvilo/wingide/README.md

 wingide
 =======

-wingide configuration and scripts that I use to setup my development environments. added a change
+This contains the snippets and scripts I use in my wingide setup.
+I keep them here as a backup and also such that I can just pull these into any new installation of wingide.